-Short term investments, which are managed as part of the Company's investment portfolio and have a maturity of one year or less when purchased, are carried at fair value.
-The net unrealized appreciation or depreciation on short term investments is included in net realized and unrealized gains (losses on investments in the statements of operations.
+Short term investments have a maturity of one year or less when purchased and are carried at fair value.
+The net unrealized appreciation or depreciation on short term investments is included in net realized and unrealized gains (losses) on investments in the statements of operations.

-Equity Investments, Classified as Trading
+Equity Investments

-Equity investments are accounted for at fair value.
+Equity investments are accounted for at fair value in accordance with FASB ASC Topic Financial Instruments.
 Fair values are primarily priced by pricing services, reflecting the closing price quoted for the final trading day of the period.
-Net investment income includes dividend income and the net realized and unrealized appreciation or depreciation on equity investments is included in net realized and unrealized gains (losses) on investments in the statements of operations.
+Dividend income is included in net investment income and net realized and unrealized appreciation or depreciation on equity investments is included in net realized and unrealized gains (losses) on investments in the statements of operations.